Jerónimo Badaraco

-Jerónimo António Badaraco Belem (born 15 November 1974) is a Macanese racing driver currently competing in the Macau Touring Car Championship.
-He is a former World Touring Car Championship driver, who made his debut in 2013.
+Jerónimo António Badaraco Belem (born 15 November 1974) is a Macanese racing driver.
+He made his debut in 2013 as a former World Touring Car Championship driver, and he is currently competing in the Macau Touring Car Championship.

 Racing career

 Badaraco began his career in 2007 in the Asian Touring Car Series.
 In 2011 he switched to the Macau Touring Car Championship.
 In 2013 Badaraco made his World Touring Car Championship debut with Son Veng Racing Team driving a Chevrolet Cruze LT in the last three rounds of the championship.